 Many treatment options are available for those suffering from opioid use disorder.
 Some of these include the following:

 Inpatient Treatment for Opioid Use Disorders

-Inpatient residential treatment is a method of care in which those who participate do so overnight, for an extended period of time.
-This form of treatment is usually fit for those who suffer from severe substance misuse.
+Inpatient residential treatment is a method of care in which those who participate do so overnight for an extended period of time.
+This treatment is usually fit for those suffering from severe substance misuse.